Enjoy That Morning Cup of Coffee GUILT-FREE

 Daniel Chasman, an associate professor of medicine at HMS and associate geneticist at Harvard-affiliated Brigham and Women’s Hospital, who worked with Cornelis on the study, said caffeine consumption habits are highly heritable and that the genes they found appear to explain about 7 percent of the heritability.

-That’s a huge amount, he insisted, considering how strong an influence culture also plays on coffee consumption.
+That’s a considerable amount, he insisted, considering how strong an influence culture also plays on coffee consumption.

-Though the links between coffee and better health have become considerably clearer, what exactly confers the benefit remains cloudy.
+Though the links between coffee and better health have become considerably more evident, what exactly confers the benefit remains cloudy.
 Caffeine alone does not explain the effects.
-For starters, some of the health advantages are seen even with decaf, which has prompted researchers to turn their attention to the many other active compounds—including antioxidants such as chlorogenic acid—in your morning wake-up.
+For starters, some of the health advantages are seen even with decaf, which has prompted researchers to turn their attention to the many other active compounds — including antioxidants such as chlorogenic acid — in your morning wake-up.

 “Coffee is a complex beverage.
 It’s tough to pinpoint which component of coffee is responsible for the benefit,” Hu said.
 “There are numerous bioactive compounds.”